 How To Grow Ginseng Yourself

-If you want to grow your own Panax Ginseng you are going to need to meet all of the requirements mentioned above; the cool climate, rainfall, 70-90% shade cover and neutral pH soil.
+If you want to grow your own instead of buying Panax Ginseng you are going to need to meet all of the requirements mentioned above; the cool climate, rainfall, 70-90% shade cover and neutral pH soil.

 If you meet all of these requirements, you are ready to plant your Ginseng seeds, and then wait for 3-5 years for the roots to fully develop!
 Yes, you need a lot of patience when growing Ginseng.